Sick-N/E-Sports-Tournament-Matchmaker/README.md

 When picking a drafting mode, Balanced/Greedy is recommended for the best draft possible, with snake being a close second.
 You cannot currently manually add teams after the teams have been generate, or edit existing teams.

+The Bracket Generator takes in the output of the Team Creation script and will create an initial tournament bracket based off the teams made from the Team Creation script.
+You can then easily put those teams into a separate tournament website: [https://scoreleader.com/bracket/](url)

 Enjoy!